Macaroni and cheese

 Macaroni and cheese (colloquially known as mac and cheese and known as macaroni cheese in the United Kingdom) is a pasta dish of macaroni covered in cheese sauce, most commonly cheddar sauce.
 Its origins trace back to cheese and pasta casseroles in medieval England.
-The traditional macaroni and cheese is put in a casserole dish and baked in the oven; however, it may be prepared in a sauce pan on top of the stove, sometimes using a packaged mix such as became popular in the mid-20th century.
+The traditional macaroni and cheese is put in a casserole dish and baked in the oven; however, it may be prepared in a saucepan on top of the stove, sometimes using a packaged mix such as became popular in the mid-20th century.
 The cheese is often included as a Mornay sauce added to the pasta.
 It has been described as "comfort food".

 History

-A recipe for macaroni and cheese was included in Elizabeth Raffald's 1769 book, The Experienced English Housekeeper.
-Raffald's recipe is for a cream sauce which is mixed with macaroni, sprinkled with Parmesan, and baked until bubbly and golden.
+A recipe for macaroni and cheese was included in Elizabeth Raffald's cookery book, The Experienced English Housekeeper (1769).
+Raffald's recipe is for a béchamel sauce which is mixed with macaroni, sprinkled with Parmesan, and baked until bubbly and golden.

 To dress Macaroni with Permasent Cheese.
-Boil four Ounces of Macaroni ’till it be quite tender, and lay it on a Sieve to drain, then put it in a Tolling Pan, with about a Gill of good Cream, a Lump of Butter rolled in Flour, boil it five Minutes, pour it on a Plate, lay all over it Permasent Cheese toasted; send it to the Table on a Water Plate, for it soon goes cold.
+Boil four Ounces of Macaroni 'till it be quite tender, and lay it on a Sieve to drain, then put it in a Tolling Pan, with about a Gill of good Cream, a Lump of Butter rolled in Flour, boil it five Minutes, pour it on a Plate, lay all over it Permasent Cheese toasted; send it to the Table on a Water Plate, for it soon goes cold.

-Eliza Acton's 1845 Modern Cookery in All Its Branches has a recipe "Macaroni a la Reine", which directs the cook to "dissolve gently ten ounces of any rich, well-flavoured white cheese in full three quarters of a pint of good cream" with salt, Cayenne pepper, mace, and butter.
+Eliza Acton's cookery book Modern Cookery in All Its Branches (1845) has a recipe "Macaroni a la Reine", which directs the cook to "dissolve gently ten ounces of any rich, well-flavoured white cheese in full three quarters of a pint of good cream" with salt, Cayenne pepper, mace, and butter.
 The 1861 edition of Mrs. Beeton's Book of Household Management included two instances of "Macaroni, as usually served with the Cheese Course".

 In the United Kingdom in the 21st century, the dish has risen in popularity, becoming widespread as a meal and as a side order in both fast food and upmarket restaurants.